JonatanLessa/network-topology-using-Kathara-project-IV/README.md

-# Network topology using Kathara - Project-IV and Project-V
+# Network topology using Kathara - Project-IV, Project-V and Project-VI
 A Implementation of a network topology using the Kathara tool for the Computer Networks Fundamentals course.

 1. Install Kathará.